-- Together with signing the deed of sale and paying the deposit, registering a bond is one of key stages involved in the process of buying a home.
+- Together with signing the Offer to Purchase and paying the deposit, registering a bond is one of key stages involved in the process of buying a home.

 - In addition to the buyer, seller and estate agent, a number of attorneys may be involved in the bond registration process.

-- Depending on the type of sale, the period of transfer can vary from anything between six and 12 weeks.
+- Depending on the type of sale, the period of transfer can vary from anything between 6 and 12 weeks or longer.

 Here, our easy-to-understand guide takes you through the whole process of registering your bond and buying your home.